OpenSourcePolitics/.github/PULL_REQUEST_TEMPLATE.md

 #### Tasks
 - [ ] Add specs
-- [ ] If override, add note about overrides in [Clean overrides #184](https://github.com/orgs/OpenSourcePolitics/projects/26/views/1?filterQuery=assignee%3A%40me&pane=issue&itemId=134077121&issue=OpenSourcePolitics%7Cintern-tasks%7C184)
-- [ ] If override, add the label "override" in your PR and ISSUE (intern-task)
 - [ ] In case of new dependencies or version bump, update related documentation

+#### :hammer_and_wrench: If your PR introduces or updates an Override
+- [ ] Add the label "override:pending" in your PR
+- [ ] Add the corresponding label based on the review deadline category (_when this override must be checked_):
+  - WHEN BACKPORT 0.29 ·
+  - WHEN BACKPORT 0.30 ·
+  - BEFORE MIGRATION 0.30 ·
+  - BEFORE MIGRATION 0.31 ·
+  - WAITING FOR PR UPSTREAM ·
+  - OTHER
+- [ ] Add the link to the related Decidim issue or PR (if exist).

 #### :camera: Screenshots
 *Please add screenshots of the changes you're proposing if related to the UI*